tldr-pages/tldr/pages/linux/cmus.md

 # cmus

 > Commandline C* Music Player.
-> Arrow keys to navogate, `<enter/return>` to select, numbers 1-8 switch between different views.
+> Use arrow keys to navigate, `<enter/return>` to select, and numbers 1-8 switch between different views.

 - Open cmus from specified directory: